 “This is a hard airport tactic to circumvent, as missing flights is highly discouraged and an easy way to throw any trip off from the start,” said Jessica Bisesto, senior editor at TravelPirates.
 “We recommend staying focused and bypassing any distractions you may encounter on your way to your gate.”

-You're limited to carrying a very small amount — 3.4 ounces or less per item — of liquid through TSA security checkpoints.
-That's certainly not enough to quench your thirst while you wait for your flight.
-But you can avoid overpaying for water while you're waiting by visiting the water fountains.
+You’re limited to carrying a very small amount — 3.4 ounces or less per item — of liquid through TSA security checkpoints.
+That’s certainly not enough to quench your thirst while you wait for your flight.
+Instead of buying pricey drinks in the terminal, just visit a water fountain.
 Some airports even have water bottle refilling stations.

-"If you're one of those lucky people who has unlimited data, you may not experience the same frustrations as those who cover their monthly gigabytes," said Bisesto.
-"Many airports offer free WiFi for 30- or 60-minute periods."
+“If you’re one of those lucky people who have unlimited data, you may not experience the same frustrations as those who cover their monthly gigabytes,” said Bisesto.
+“Many airports offer free Wi-Fi for 30- or 60-minute periods.”

 “Because you cannot reserve or guarantee a spot, a traveler will be forced to park in the long-term lot, which is available at a higher daily rate,” she said.
 “Rates go anywhere from $20 to $30 a day, depending on the airport.
 That could really add up.”

-While you're sitting at your gate for an hour or more prior to leaving, chances are you're going to get hungry — even if you're actually just bored.
-But, once you're through security, you're limited to the restaurants — no matter how expensive they are.
+While you’re sitting at your gate for an hour or more prior to leaving, chances are you’re going to get hungry — even if you’re actually just bored.
+Once you’re through security, however, you’re limited to the terminal restaurants — no matter how expensive they are.

 “Airlines require passengers to arrive several hours in advance for international flights and at least an hour in advance for domestic flights,” said Bisesto.
 “Airports bank on travelers getting a case of the munchies before boarding.
 Curb this by eating beforehand and bring your own snacks so you won’t be tempted to purchase anything from the overpriced convenience stores near your gate.”